JaymeeCasabuena/Ecommerce_Mobile_Application/README.md

 # Fake Store - Final Submission

+**Note:** This project is currently under construction.
+I am performing a design and code review to ensure that best practices are applied throughout the application.

 ## Overview

 The "Fake Store" is a mobile application developed using React Native, integrating with both the [fakestoreapi](https://fakestoreapi.com) website and a custom-built Fake Store API server.
 The application simulates a comprehensive online shopping experience, featuring various functionalities as outlined in the assignment specifications.